ssebs/simpleshare/README.md

 # simpleshare
 A local file sharing utility written in Python.
+Uses multicast UDP to share the files, and HTTP to transfer them.

 ## Goal:
 - Single binary output